posm/posm/docs.md

 without causing problems.
 Warnings and errors may be output, but they generally occur when a command that can only produce a single effect is run more than once, e.g. user creation.
 However, in some cases, data may be deleted, particularly when databases are (re-)configured.

+### osm-export-tool2

+[HOT](https://hotosm.org/)'s [OSM Export Tool](http://export.hotosm.org/) provided an excellent basis for producing data bundles to provision POSM with.
+We use a [forked version](https://github.com/AmericanRedCross/osm-export-tool2) that exposes additional formats (unfiltered OSM PBF, OSM XML) and can produce MBTiles archives.
+We've also contributed to [a set of Ansible playbooks](https://github.com/americanredcross/osm-export-ops) to ease provisioning development and production environments.

 ### openstreetmap-website